- Concrete Cleaning Home

 Wet conditions can cause mold and mildew growth on outdoor concrete like driveways, patios and steps.
 This growth usually occurs in damp or shaded areas that don't receive a lot of sun or heat.
 Concrete, with all its nooks, crannies and pores, is actually a great incubator for mold.
 Wet, humid weather with warm temperatures only improves the growing conditions.

-The best solution is to scrub and clean the affected areas with a mold-killing detergent or a simple solution of household bleach and water.
+The best solution is to scrub and clean the affected areas with a mold-killing detergent, like RMR-86 Instant Mold & Mildew Stain Remover, or a simple solution of household bleach and water.
 Be sure to scrub aggressively to get down into the pores of the concrete.
 Let the detergent or bleach solution soak in for a while to ensure that all the mold is killed.
 After scrubbing, rinse with a power washer to get all the solid organic matter out of the concrete.